-Occupational therapists are health professionals who can help people with Parkinson's stay independent for longer and carry on doing the activities that are important in their lives.
+Occupational therapists are health professionals who can help people of all ages with Parkinson's maintain their independence for longer and carry on doing the activities that are important in their lives.

 They do this by giving advice on how to manage a wide range of everyday tasks, life and work skills, and hobbies.